UoA-eResearch/GPG-ro-crate-profile/index.md

 _GPG RO-Crate_ is an extension of [_RO-Crate_](https://researchobject.github.io/ro-crate/) for storing and transmitting sensitive metadata.
-It depends on [GnuPGP(GPG)](https://gnupg.org/) for encryption and key management.

-The encryption and decryption processes described in this profile are implemented as part of https://github.com/UoA-eResearch/ro-crate-py/tree/encrypted-metadata.
+The encryption and decryption processes described in this profile are implemented as part of (https://github.com/UoA-eResearch/ro-crate-py/tree/encrypted-metadata)[https://github.com/UoA-eResearch/ro-crate-py/tree/encrypted-metadata].
+The current implementation depends on [GnuPGP(GPG)](https://gnupg.org/) for encryption and key management.

 ## Concepts